AndrewFelix0/Data-Exfiltration/README.md

 - **Actor**: Employee John Doe
 - **Behavior**: Based on research, we know that threat actors will typically compress data in order to exfiltrate.
 We will look for any compression tools used recently by John
 - **Location**: Azure VM endpoint (Andrew-Sentinel)
-- **Evidence**: Relevant tables that will be queried using KQL
+- **Evidence**: Using KQL, search for any relevant tables that prove the use of Data Exfiltration

+# Plan

+Look for anomalies, patterns, or indicators of compromise (IOCs) using various tools and techniques.

+Query the following tables:

 - **DeviceFileEvents**: Contains information about file creation, modification, and other file system events
 - **DeviceProcessEvents**: Contains information about process creation and related events
 - **DeviceNetworkEvents**: Contains information about network connections and related events

-# Plan
-Now that your research is comprehensive and the ABLE data is organized, the next crucial step involves formulating a plan for the approaches you intend to use in validating your hypothesis.
-For our example, here are the approaches we are going to incorporate in our plan, both based on MITRE ATT&CK detections for Resource Hijacking:

-### **Approach 1: Sensor Health (DS0013)**
-- Hunt for hijacking of computer resources via CPU utilization spikes or sustained high CPU usage.
-- Investigate any suspicious processes exhibiting high CPU utilization.

-### **Approach 2: Network Traffic (DS0029)**
-- Hunt for network traffic flows or connection creations.
-- Use known blacklists of cryptomining domains to identify connections.

 ---